 Combine This Trip

 Remember that dreamy island getaway Bocas Del Toro?
 ILP groups in the past have loved combining a longer vacation with a visit to Boquete, then heading to Bocas Del Toro.
 Caribe shuttles is a popular way to make the drive.
-It’s $30 a person for the 3.5 hour drive, which includes the boat ticket price to get to you the island.
-Here’s your vacay guide to Bocas Del Toro.
+It’s $30 a person for the 3.5 hour drive, which includes the boat ticket price to get to you the island, which is definitely something you should do.
+Here’s your vacay guide to Bocas Del Toro (heads up, it's practically paradise)

 Get To David, Panama